PavelDimitrov954/MyContacts/README.md

 ## Overview

-ContactsApp is a simple Android application that allows users to manage their contacts.
-With ContactsApp, you can create, read, and delete contacts.
+MyContacts is a simple Android application that allows users to manage their contacts.
+With MyContacts, you can create, read, and delete contacts.

 ## Features